Rickyc106/k-project/README.md

 Once finished you may open the sendJSONoverUDP.ino file within the Arduino IDE.
 Click compile in the top left (green check mark) to ensure the corresponding libraries have been sourced properly.

 And... that's it!
-You are ready to use the Arduino to communicate over JSON utilizing UDP.
+You are ready to use the Arduino to communicate over UDP utilizing JSON documents.

 # Examples
 Example code utilizing the EasyUdp library can be found within the examples directory within EasyUdp.
 This program requires you to provide a simple analog signal (any potentiometer will work), connected to the A0 pin.